Max Gilardi: PONY.MOV and parody videos (2011–2015)

+Brain Dump (2016–present)

-Gilardi has over two million subscribers on YouTube.
-The majority of his videos are self-made: written, animated, and voiced by himself.
+The majority of Gilardi's YouTube videos are self-made: written, animated, and voiced by himself.
 In his more recent projects, he has experimented with 3D animation in conjunction with his 2D work.

 On September 2, 2016, Gilardi launched a new YouTube series titled Brain Dump in which he reviews movies and other media, often satirically.
 The series has since become the main focus of Gilardi's channel, with an overarching narrative exploring his career and the show's three main characters.
 Brain Dump stars Gilardi himself, a ghost named Goofball, and a living television named Burnbot.

-On November 6, 2023, Gilardi started a series of live streams called Relax with Max through his YouTube channel, previously on Twitch, where he plays video games and interacts with his audience in real time.
+In 2018, Gilardi released the video THE APU THAT I KNOW - Brain Dump, a 45-minute documentary about The Simpsons character Apu Nahasapeemapetilon.
+It explores the 30-year history of the show and offers a critique of the 2017 documentary The Problem with Apu by Hari Kondabolu.

 Personal life

-On May 3, 2024, Gilardi revealed that he had been diagnosed with fibromyalgia during one of his live streams, which had affected the scope of his animated work.
-He also announced there are no current plans for future episodes of Brain Dump, putting the series on indefinite hiatus while he continues his focus on Relax with Max.
+In December 2022, Gilardi came out as bisexual.
+On May 3, 2024, Gilardi revealed that he had been diagnosed with fibromyalgia, which had affected the scope of his animated work.
+On August 1, 2026, he disclosed he had decided to seek euthanasia in Switzerland, as his fibromyalgia had become more debilitating, along with medical treatment for the condition becoming financially impossible.
+He also announced that he had developed chronic hypersalivation and tinnitus.
+On August 2, he stated on X that he was "not thinking clearly" and would reevaluate his choice.
+On August 4, Gilardi explained that he could no longer go through with his decision as support from fans and friends had made him feel guilty and ashamed, and he did not want to emotionally hurt his audience.

-Influences

-Gilardi has cited Craig McCracken, Matt Groening, John Kricfalusi, Jhonen Vasquez, Danny Antonucci, Genndy Tartakovsky, Bill Watterson, and Charles Schulz as influences on his art and animation.
-He also included references to United Productions of America, and Hanna-Barbera as well as artists from Japan such as Junji Ito, and Akira Toriyama.